danloi2/MITE/_build/html/_sources/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Guía de Alumnado MITE 2025 documentation
+Guía de Alumnado MITE 2025
 ========================================

 Mi nombre es `Daniel Losada <https://ekoizpen-zientifikoa.ehu.eus/investigadores/130988/detalle?lang=es>`_ y soy Profesor Titular de Universidad en la Universidad del País Vasco / Euskal Herriko Unibertistatea.